ipfabric/docs/docs/support/known_issues/IP_Fabric/index.md

 ## Snapshots

-- When Discovery is stopped mid way, and then Refresh is executed, the refresh does not consider IPs with status "STOP" for the next discovery
+- When Discovery is stopped mid-way, and then Refresh is executed, the refresh does not consider IPs with status "STOP" for the next discovery

-- Resource check for sufficient RAM and HDD use a sliding window.
+- Resource check for sufficient RAM and HDD uses a sliding window.
-  Creating a new snapshot immediately after previous one may result in a "insufficient resources" failure.
+  Creating a new snapshot immediately after the previous one may result in an "insufficient resources" failure.
 In such a case, verify resources on the status page and retry in several minutes.

 - Switching site separation to RegEx can cause issues.